 - Spa treatments and thermal suite passes

-- Gratuities (a set fee is charged per day, per passengers, to your account)
+- Gratuities (a set fee is charged per day, per passenger, to your sail account)

-- Certain onboard activities such as Bingo, arcade games, liquor tastings, etc.
+- Certain onboard activities such as Bingo, arcade games, liquor tastings, mixology classes, etc.

 - Travel Insurance